floraxinru/DataStory_global-abortion/README.md

 * What if Roe v.
 Wade fell?
 Visualizations to compare which states are at the highest risk of banning abortion altogether https://reproductiverights.org/what-if-roe-fell (can link in article)

+### Installation and Usage
+* upgraded to pip-19.2.1 on July 25; also installed geopandas, pyshp, and shapely - for Plotly, don't need them if only use Folium to generate visualizations